Advance your understanding of how behavior impacts health and well-being.

 to those with mental health issues.

-This online graduate certificate will prepare you to work in a variety of behavior-related
+The applied behavior analysis certificate will prepare you to work in a variety of

 Behavioral Health Treatment